armandofox/armandofox.github.io/_posts/education/2022-11-15-heroku-open-letter.md

 ACM Fellow

+**UPDATE 2022-12-06::** Heroku is primarily trying to deal with the threat of bad actors, bots, etc., and are very willing to find an educational arrangement.
+I will be meeting with them early in 2023 to figure something out.
+Thank you to Bob Wise, Deb Robbins, and the team at Salesforce/Heroku for being responsive, quick, and understanding of the need!

 **And the undersigned colleagues who use our free materials to teach the course:**

 Iván Alfonso, PhD Student, Universidad de los Andes, Colombia, id.alfonso@uniandes.edu.co<br>